 The military guy smiled and shook his head in a way I which I can imagine him thinking..
 This idiot really wants to get to the top!
 True to my words I headed back 20 or so meters and darted to the left of the path directly towards Dinara.
 The area I crossed was littered with discarded food cans and as I had read in several reports beforehand, Grenades and mortars that were simply discarded during the civil war that took place there between 1991-1995!

 The several mile detour had cost me a great deal of time so I had little choice but to jog as often as possible to try and regain some time.
-I summited..
-It was cold and icy, I didn't spend long on the summit just admired the great views, took the customary photos and video on the highest point and headed down.
-By this point I had already known for a while that it would require me to continue jogging for several hours to even stand a chance of catching the last train back to Split that evening.
+It was cold and icy on my way to the summit and I didn’t spend long on there but enough time to admire the great views, take the customary photos and videos on the highest point and quickly headed down.
+By this point, I had already known for a while that it would require me to continue jogging for several hours to even stand a chance of catching the last train back to Split that evening.

 I decided to descend via a different route that I had seen on my superb phone app OsmAnd, Aiming to intersect a road and potentially get a lift to Knin.
 I reached the dirt track/road under the cover of darkness and headed towards Knin 12 miles away with under an hour by this point to catch the last train!
 40 minutes passed with no car to be seen.
 A very sullen figure was I walking those hours down that dark road and by the time I finally did reach Knin not one car had passed!
 An uncomfortably cold night at the train station in Knin ensued, but I was filled with the overwhelming feeling, that against all odds and also the Croatian military I was yet again successful!
 Country high point #20 crossed off!